hazelcast/hazelcast/site/docs/sql/file-connector.md

 `glob` is a pattern to filter the files in the specified directory.
 The default value is '*', matching all files.

+## Ignore File Not Found

+When you create a mapping without a schema, or when you execute a `SELECT` query, the location specified by the `path` option is expected to contain at least one file matching the `glob`, otherwise an exception is thrown.
+This is to avoid hard to catch mistakes, such as typos.
+If you simply want to return zero results set the `ignoreFileNotFound` option to true.
+Note that in this case you must specify the schema.

+This option is not valid for file table functions (see below), because they always need at least one record to derive the schema from.

+The default value is `false`.

+## Shared File System option

+In case the `path` points to a location which is shared between the members, e.g. network mounted filesystem, you should set the `sharedFileSystem` option to `true`.
+The files will be assigned among the members and reading the files multiple times (once on each member) will be avoided.

+The default value is `false`.

 ## Serialization options

 `format` defines the serialization used to read the files.
 We assume all